clesleycode/python-data-acquisition/Data Acquisition.md

 ## 4.0 Web Scraping

 Web Scraping tools are specifically developed for extracting information from websites.
-These tools are useful for anyone trying to collect some form of data from the Internet.
-Web Scraping is the new data entry technique that don’t require repetitive typing or copy-pasting.

-Web Scraping mostly focuses on the transformation of unstructured data (HTML format) on the web into structured data (database or spreadsheet)
+Web Scraping mostly focuses on the transformation of unstructured data (HTML format) on the web into structured data (database or spreadsheet).

-We'll be analyzing data from the Weather Underground, a website for weather information.
-APIs are great, but there's still a lot of data locked-up without any APIs, so we'll try a web scraping technique.
-There also isn't an API always neccessarily available.

 While performing web scraping, we deal with html tags.
 Thus, we must have good understanding of them.
 Below is the basic syntax of HTML: